Zeila (historical region)

 Zeila, also known as Zaila or Zayla, was a historical Muslim region in the Horn of Africa.
-The region was named after the port city of Zeila in modern-day Somalia.
+The region was named after the port city of Zeila in modern-day Somaliland.
+It encompassed territories in what is now modern day eastern Ethiopia and northern Somalia.

 Geography

 Map of the Zeila region from around 1744, also referred to as the Kingdom of Adal, is situated adjacent to the Oromo (Galla), and Kingdom of Bale to its immediate west, while the Mogadishu lies to the south.

 In the medieval Arab world the Muslim inhabited domains in the Horn of Africa were often referred to as Zeila to differentiate them from the Christian territories designated Habasha.
+In Europe the label Regnvm de Seylam was applied to denote the Muslim realms, appearing on maps such as the 1544 Cosmographia.
 According to Ibn Battuta, a journey through the whole of Zeila and the Mogadishu region would take eight weeks to complete.

 Fourteenth century Arab historian Ibn Fadlallah al-Umari recounted on the usage of the term and its origin being the city of Zeila, a vital port in the region.